weirdev/lagern/BackupCore/Notes.md

 	Give warning
 	When rest of backup has finished
 Add more unit tests
+Refactor metadata node to not include '..' in its public list of directories
+	Maybe dont include '..' in list at all, handle like '.'
-Add run command option to force scanning all file contents
-	Also support this in backend
+	Then fix every other place already handling '..' explicitly Add run command option to force scanning all file contents Also support this in backend
 Specify a previous backup to use as previous backup when performing a differential backup